tannerduve/zxLean/ZxCalculus/SingleQubit/README.md

   case analysis on `ZxEquiv` and uses the analytic facts from `MatrixLemmas`.

+- `NormalForms.lean`
+  Main results of the paper - in progress.
+Completeness and normalization theorems with supporting lemmas.
+Aiming to derive normalization algorithm,

 - `Coercion.lean`
   Provides a coercion from single-qubit diagrams into the general `ZxTerm` syntax of the full ZX-calculus, preserving generators and